EccoTheDolphin/flnr/readme.md

   monitoring facilities won't get invoked until EOF is encountered.
 Note that if the file descriptor is propagated to a child, EOF may never be observed and the associated reader task can be simply cancelled, resulting in a loss of data.
-Also note that all output accumulates in an internal memory buffer, so memory pressure can be significant.
+Also not that if the subprocess produces large amounts of data without newline characters, memory usage may grow unbounded because data is buffered internally until a newline or EOF is encountered.

 - Output observers are intended to be lightweight and fast.
 The intended usage model is just to write data to a log file, possibly adding a timestamp.
 That's